Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Open and closed non-Hermitian systems and use of right and left eigenvectors

 \subsection{Closed non-Hermitian systems and use of left eigenvectors}

-The computation of the expectation value using both left and right eigenvectors as in
+The computation of the expectation value using both left and right eigenvectors, as in

 is legitimate when we assume the total Hamiltonian $H$ to be non-Hermitian.
-This means that the entire system is closed despite non-Hermiticity of the Hamiltonian.
+This means that the entire system is closed, despite the Hamiltonian's non-Hermiticity.
 In fact, the original motivation of the authors of Ref.~\cite{Bender98} was to define a novel formulation of quantum mechanics for closed systems~\cite{Bender99}.
-They found that Hermiticity is a too mathematical condition to guarantee the reality of energy eigenvalues.
-Indeed, $PT$ symmetry makes energy eigenvalues real in the $PT$-unbroken phase.
-The universe might be a closed non-Hermitian system in a $PT$-unbroken phase.
-In this mindset, the computation of the expectation value using a biorthogonal set of left and right eigenvectors is legitimate.
+They found that Hermiticity is too mathematical a condition to guarantee the reality of energy eigenvalues.
+Indeed, $\PT$ symmetry makes energy eigenvalues real in the $\PT$-unbroken phase.
+The universe might be a closed non-Hermitian system in a $\PT$-unbroken phase.
+In this mindset, it is legitimate to compute the expectation value using a biorthogonal set of left and right eigenvectors.

 As a tutorial example, let us compute for $N=1$ the expectation value of the current operator~\eqref{eq890} using the right eigenvectors in Eqs.~\eqref{eq520-2}--\eqref{eq520-0} and the left eigenvectors in Eqs.~\eqref{eq520-1}--\eqref{eq520-3}.
-A straightforward algebra shows that in both $PT$-unbroken and $PT$-broken regions, we have
+A straightforward algebra shows that in both $\PT$-unbroken and $\PT$-broken regions, we have

-This is a plausible result in the formulation of closed non-Hermitian systems; there should be no net current in a closed system.
+This is a plausible result in the formulation of closed non-Hermitian systems.
+There should be no net current in a closed system.